freesemt/molass-tutorial/intro.md

 This is a tutorial of the Molass Library.
 The readers should follow the order shown in the left sidebar.

-For the design of the library, refer to [Molass Library](https://freesemt.github.io/molass-library/).
+For the design philosophy of the library, see [Molass Library Design](https://freesemt.github.io/molass-design/).

 For detailed description of each fucntion, check out [Molass Library Reference](https://freesemt.github.io/molass-reference/).

+The source code of this library can be found at [the library repository](https://github.com/freesemt/molass-library).

-The source code of this document can be found at [the GitHub repository](https://github.com/freesemt/molass-tutorial).
+The source code of this document can be found at [the tutorial repository](https://github.com/freesemt/molass-tutorial).